gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.FileInfoExt.md

 ## FileInfoExt.IsMelonMod(this FileInfo) Method

-(Cross-Game compatible) Returns whether or not this File has a reference to the newer MelonLoader.dll or the older MelonLoader.ModHandler.dll
+Returns whether or not this File has a reference to the newer MelonLoader.dll or the older MelonLoader.ModHandler.dll

 ```csharp
 public static bool IsMelonMod(this System.IO.FileInfo fileInfo);